tomik-z-cech/PP5-Ohm-Azing-Components/README.md

 - **App :** `landing`
 - **Template File :** `index.html` - extends `base.html`
 - **User :** Provides user with clear understanding of what the page is about.
-User is also provided with 3 newest shop items along with 3 favourite items.
+User is also provided with 3 newest shop items along with 3 favorite items.
 User can sign up to newsletter  *( Appendix 42 )*.

 *Appendix 42 - Landing Page*